wtsi-hgi/softpack-docs/docs/reference/branching_model.md

 ### Release branches

-Release branches can follow a heirchical scheme smilar to the feature branches:
+Release branches can follow a hierarchical scheme smilar to the feature branches:

 - release/1.0.0
 - release/1.0.1